pavelzhelyazkov204-ux/maze-runner-game/README.md

 ## How to Run the Game
 ### Prerequisites
 - Ensure you have Java 17 installed.
-- Set up the LibGDX framework and Gradle in your project.
 ### Steps:
 1) Open Project:
-    - Open IntelliJ IDEA and load Maze Runner _"The Adventures of Antonio Banderas" project.
+    - Open IntelliJ IDEA or VSC and load Maze Runner "The Adventures of Antonio Banderas" project.
 2) Configure Gradle:
     - Ensure Gradle is configured for Java 17.
     - Confirm `DesktopLauncher` as the correct main class.
     - Ensure correct configurations in the `build.gradle` file.
+    - run ./gradlew desktop:run in the Terminal
 3) Run DesktopLauncher:
    - Locate the DesktopLauncher class in your project.
 It should be in desktop module under the de.tum.cit.ase.maze
    - Right-click on the DesktopLauncher class.